CJamesDHA/SharePointUI/Step-2.md

 - url-loader
    - Required to bundle the css reference from datatables.net-dt

+Run the following commands to install the libraries.

 ```
 npm i --save datatables.net datatables.net-dt
 npm i --save-dev url-loader
 ```

 ### Update Global Variables (src/strings.ts)

+The last file to update is the global constants.
+We will be referencing them in later code files.

 ```ts
 /**